AbrahamF2022/Show-Stoppers-Academy/README.md

 ## 📄 License

-This project is proprietary to Show-Stoppers Academy.
+This project is proprietary to Show Stoppers Academy.
 All rights reserved.

 ## 🔄 Updates and Maintenance